apollo

 The Fludrocortisone's common adverse effects include changed blood sugar levels, high blood pressure, oral thrush (prone to fungal infection), mood swings, stomach distress, skin thinning, and weight gain.
 However, these adverse effects may be minor and decrease over time.
 Inform your doctor if you are experiencing more discomfort to solve your problem.

-Children can take Fludrocortisone for a short-term treatment under child specialist supervision.
-Long-term use of Fludrocortisone in children's should be avoided as it may lead to slow growth.
+Fludrocortisone may be given to children for a short-term treatment under a child specialist's supervision.
+Long-term use of Fludrocortisone in children should be avoided as it may lead to slow growth.
 Consult your doctor for further advice.